 After returning to civilian life, Alex Haley began his writing career, first as a journalist.
 In that capacity, he conducted the very first interview for Playboy magazine, which appeared in the September 1962 issue.
 His subject was jazz legend Miles Davis.
 Throughout the 1960s, Haley conducted some of Playboy's most memorable interviews; among his subjects were Martin Luther King, Jr., Melvin Belli, (Jack Ruby's defense attorney) Jim Brown, Sammy Davis Jr., Johnny Carson, and Muhammad Ali.

 Haley's two most famous interviews were of controversial, radical figures on both sides of the civil rights issue: black militant civil rights activist Malcolm X and George Lincoln Rockwell, leader of the American Nazi Party.
 When Rockwell spoke to Haley on the phone, he refused the interview until Haley assured him that he wasn't Jewish.
 When the two men met in person, Rockwell was shocked to find that Haley was black.
 Nevertheless, he agreed to do the interview.
-While Haley remained calm and professional during the interview, Rockwell kept a gun on the table within reach.
+While Haley remained calm and professional during the interview, a nervous Rockwell kept a gun on the table within reach.

 Alex Haley continued his career as a journalist and became a senior editor for Reader's Digest.
-Later, he began work on his first novel - a 700+ page historical epic based on the lives of Haley's own ancestors.
+Later, he began work on his first novel - a 700+ page historical epic based on the lives of his own ancestors.
 Published in 1976, Roots: The Saga of an American Family became a classic work of literature.
 The novel opens in 1767, with a young African man named Kunta Kinte being kidnapped from his home in Gambia by slave traders.
 Kinte is brought to America and sold to a plantation owner, Master Lord Calvert, who renames him Toby.
 The novel provides a heartbreaking and gut wrenching expose of the horrors of slavery and shows how it shaped the lives of generations of African-Americans - and continues to do so.

 Roots won Alex Haley a Pulitzer Prize.
-It would be adapted as a celebrated TV miniseries in 1977 that would prove controversial, as it was the first network TV program to show uncensored nudity and graphic violence.
+It would be adapted as a highly acclaimed TV miniseries in 1977 that would prove controversial, as it was the first network TV program to show uncensored nudity and graphic violence.
 The network censors allowed these elements because they were included in the name of historical accuracy - not for exploitation or titillation.
 The novel would cause controversy as well.

 In 1978, novelist and folklorist Harold Courlander sued Alex Haley for plagiarism.
 He claimed that a 100-word segment that appeared three times in Roots had been lifted verbatim from his novel, The African (1967).
 As the case went to trial, Haley denied plagiarizing Courlander's novel, but he soon settled out-of-court with Courlander for $650,000 and issued an apology, stating that the plagiarism was not intentional.
 He claimed that someone had given him the text without crediting it as an excerpt from Courlander's novel.
-The plagiarism case would be used as ammunition by critics who had claimed that the novel was historically inaccurate.
+The plagiarism case would be used as ammunition by conservative critics who had claimed that the novel was historically inaccurate.